mark-watson/Java-AI-Book/manuscript/genetic_algorithms.md

 {#ga-crossover}
 ![Crosssover Operation](images/ga_crossover.png)

-This last figure shows an example of a crossover operation that we will implement later in the program example.
+This figure shows an example of a crossover operation that we will implement later in the program example.
 A random chromosome bit index is chosen, and two chromosomes are “cut” at this this index and swap cut parts.
-The two original chromosomes in **generation_n** are shown on the left of the figure and after the crossover operation they produce two new chromosomes in **generation n + 1}** where **n** is the current generation number.
+The two original chromosomes in **generation_n** are shown on the left of the figure and after the crossover operation they produce two new chromosomes in **generation n + 1** where **n** is the current generation number.
 The two new chromosomes are shown on the right of the figure.

 In addition to using crossover operations to create new chromosomes from existing chromosomes, we will also use genetic mutation: randomly flipping bits in chromosomes.
 A fitness function that rates the fitness value of each chromosome allows us to decide which chromosomes to discard and which to use for the next generation: we will use the most fit chromosomes in the population for producing the next generation using crossover and mutation.